-A lot of people coming to vacation are not aware of the traffic regulations in Thailand.
-The most popular offenses among tourists include riding without a helmet and lack of a driving license.
-Many people do not realize that in Thailand you should have an international driving license authorizing you to drive a scooter or motorcycle or a Thai driving license.
-In addition, scooter rental can be fined for renting scooters to people without a valid driving license.
-Random police controls at Phuket are frequent especially around Patong, Karon and Kata on so-called checkpoints.
+Many people vacationing in Thailand are not aware of the traffic regulations.
+The most popular offenses among tourists include riding a motorcycle or scooter without a helmet and lacking the proper driver’s license.
+Many people do not realize that you must have an international driver’s license (IDP) to drive a scooter or motorcycle in Thailand or a Thai driver’s license.
+Additionally, scooter rental agencies can be fined for renting scooters to people without a valid driver’s license.
+Random police controls in Phuket are frequent, especially around the Patong, Karon, and Kata checkpoints.

 Checkpoints also happen at night.
-The police control the sobriety of drivers and can search you by searching for drugs.
-Remember that the e-cigarette popular in the west is illegal here and treated like a drug.
+The police check the sobriety of drivers and can search you for drugs.
+Remember that the e-cigarettes popular in the West are illegal here and treated like a drug.

-If you know even a few words in Thai, it can slightly affect the policeman’s decision and ease the punishment.
-Pretending that you do not understand a word in Thai or English And you do not know what for you get a ticket does not work.
+If you know even a few words in Thai, it can slightly affect the police officer’s decision and ease the punishment.
+Pretending that you do not understand a word in Thai or English and that you do not know why you’re getting a ticket does not work.

 Driving a scooter is a very convenient and fast means of transport in Thailand.
-It is a pleasure and freedom to travel around the island without restrictions.
-However, to avoid unnecessary costs and stress during a meeting with the police, it is worth finding out what are the penalties for traffic offenses.
+It is a pleasure and gives you the freedom to travel around the island without restrictions.
+However, to avoid unnecessary costs and stress during a run-in with the police, it is worth learning about local laws and regulations.